vendz/fmovies-api/README.md

 **but bear in mind that average response time after using proxy is 20-30 seconds for each request**

+### DUE TO DEPLOYMENT ISSUE 'PROXY' MIGHT GIVE AN ERROR BUT IT WILL WORK FINE ON LOCALHOST
 ---

 ## Endpoints